hemashushu/hemashushu.github.io/src/content/posts/2022-11-05-s01c01-cross-compile-and-run-the-first-program/index.en.md

 Obviously, the program did not run correctly.
 By default, GCC produces dynamically linked programs, which require a _runtime dynamic linker_ to load the shared libraries required by the program.
 The runtime dynamic linker is the program `ld.so`, which is the `/lib/ld-linux-riscv64-lp64d.so.1` shown in the error message in this example.

 The program produced by GCC is assumed to run in a "normal Linux system", while we are currently in a special environment called QEMU user mode.
 From the perspective of the "Hello, World!" program, it does not know that it is running in a specical environment and assumes that it is running in a Linux system based on the RISC-V architecture.
 Therefore, it searches for the dynamic linker `/lib/ld-linux-riscv64-lp64d.so.1` as usual.
 In reality, the current environment (the author's machine) is running the *x86_64* version of Linux, and the dynamic linker is `/lib/ld-linux-x86-64.so.2`.
 QEMU user mode only translates CPU instructions and does not convert other data such as file paths, so the program fails to run.

+> You may have noticed that `./app.elf` can be executed directly, and the error message produced are the same.
+This is because the Linux kernel supports programs which require interpreters through the [MISC binary](https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html) feature.
+Check the file `/proc/sys/fs/binfmt_misc/qemu-riscv64`, it shows when you run `./app.elf` from the command line, the actually command `/usr/bin/qemu-riscv64-static ./app.elf` is executed. `qemu-riscv64-static` is the same as `qemu-riscv64` above, except that it is itself statically linked.

 ### 5.3 Specify the dynamic linker path